batux/whitewalkers/README.md

 # whitewalkers

-The Description of Project
+## The Description of Project

 This project uses Twitter Stream API to store tweet data in MongoDB database.
 I used Java Jersey REST API and Javascript Libraries.
 Tweet data has a document format.
 For that reason, I preferred MongoDB to store big data.
+You can find a zip file which named as "backup.zip" in project folder.
+You can use to import this backup to your MongoDB.
+With this way, You can load tweet data that has geo location information.

-Used Technologies
+## Used Technologies

 1- Java
 2- Twitter4J API